dina1033/bus-booking-system/README.md

     - Run the migrations and seed the database using `php artisan migrate --seed`.
 3. Start the local development server using `docker compose up`.

+### Running the Test Cases

+1. Create a new database called 'task_test'.
+2. Run the test cases using `php artisan test`.

 # API Documentation

 ## Register Endpoint